 This exhibit is the home of the traditional L. S. Ayres & Co.
 Christmas celebration, which has been thoughtfully preserved by the Indiana State Museum.
 In past generations, the place to celebrate the holidays in Indianapolis was at the downtown L. S. Ayres department store, which drew crowds every year with its magnificent animated window displays, a miniature train for kids to ride and Santa's workshop in Toyland, where children could tell Santa their wishes and watch animated gnomes making toys.
 Read more about the history of Ayres' Christmases here.
 After L. S. Ayres & Co. closed in 1992, these elements became part of the annual "Celebration Crossing" exhibit at the State Museum.
 The Santa Claus Express train is located on the third floor.
 On the second floor is a display that showcases a vintage Christmas scene at the L. S. Ayres & Co. downtown storefront, with animated figures and charming details, as well as a play area called "Santa's Playground."
 The L. S. Ayres Tea Room has also been re-created at the Indiana State Museum, complete with beloved menu items like chicken velvet soup, so you can enjoy lunch during your visit -- but it might be wise to make a reservation during the holiday season.
 My kids love the train ride and the animated window display, and Santa's house was just adorable last year.
-On Friday, November 25th, Santa & Mrs. Claus will arrive by helicopter on the museum's front lawn.
 The exhibit also includes a room with holiday crafts, activities and games for children.
-This year there are several special holiday programs and events in honor of Indiana's bicentennial, so make sure to check it out!

 Really fun for kids who love trains and/or scavenger hunts, Garfield Park's "Conservatory Crossing" showcases a miniature village and countryside with model trains running through them.
 Kids can participate in the optional scavenger hunt to search for specific objects or miniature figures in the scenery (very exciting!).
 In the main hall of the conservatory is a "winter wonderland" poinsettia display.
 This exhibit is on the cheaper end of the spectrum at $4 per person or $10 per family.

 This unique event is perfect for history lovers and is best for adults and older children (probably 1st or 2nd grade and up).
-This year instead of breakfast, it will be an evening theatre tour, with holiday-themed performances in each room of the Presidential home, beautifully decorated for the holidays in a Victorian style.
+It's an evening tour of the historic home-turned-museum, with theatre performances in each room of the Presidential home, beautifully decorated for the holidays in an authentic Victorian style.
 The event website describes it as "a heartwarming interactive theatre experience for all ages in the historic Harrison mansion.
 Sip on hot cider, enjoy complimentary treats, and be delighted by holiday figures from tradition and folklore, as well as new jolly friends.
 Make your reservations early for this festive holiday performance!
 (Performances will sell out; reservations strongly suggested)."
 If you're wondering what to expect from this, think Conner Prairie meets Downton Abbey :).
 You can get tickets or find about more about the event here.

 This family-run business has been presenting workshops, puppet shows, birthday parties and educational programs for three generations.
-Just this year the theatre has moved to a new (larger) location inside the Indiana State Musuem, on the 2nd floor.
+The theatre has moved to a new location inside the Indiana State Musuem, on the 2nd floor.
 The marionettes used in the puppet shows are handcrafted and half-life-size.
 Peewinkle's Christmas variety show includes lots of singing and dancing marionettes and is entertaining for all ages.
 Admission to the puppet studio is separate from museum admission, although if you want to visit both in the same day, there is a $2 discount.
-All tickets are $12 for the price of the show and free popcorn; children under 2 are free.
+All tickets are $12 for the price of the show and popcorn; children under 2 are free.

 If you have older kids, you might be interested in the following holiday performances:

-A Christmas Carol, Charles Dickens' classic play performed every year at the Indianapolis Repertory Theatre.
-(It's pricey, but so magical!
-I love that my kids are now old enough to sit through it!)
+A Christmas Carol, Charles Dickens' classic play performed every year during the holiday season at the Indianapolis Repertory Theatre.